 Dear Oak Grove Staff and Communities:

-Welcome to a brand new year in Oak Grove School District!
+Welcome to the new school year!
 We are glad to have you as part of our Oak Grove community and hope you are looking forward to the new academic year.
-As we open the new school year, I wish everyone the greatest success as we greet over 10,000 students for their educational journey.
+As we open the new school year, I wish everyone the greatest success in his or her educational journey.

 As we start the new school year, I want to share some of the accomplishments and transitions that took place over the summer.

 We are so proud that two of Oak Grove Middle Schools (Bernal and Herman/AdVENTURE) received the award for California Distinguished School.
 We are proud of the hard work, dedication and accomplishments of Bernal and Herman/AdVENTURE.
 Congratulations!

 The East Side Alliance, which Oak Grove is a part of, has a partnership with CORE allowing our schools to benchmark with schools across the state with similar demographics.
 Twelve of our schools were recognized with the CORE District Academic Growth Awards for having the greatest impact on student achievement in the English Language Arts, math or both subjects.

 Parkview and Herman were recognized as having High Impact Academic Growth for having three years of high academic growth where students are making gains faster than similar students have.
 Christopher, Edenvale, Frost, Hayes, Ledesma, Miner, Oak Ridge, Sakamoto, Stipe, and Taylor were recognized for one year of high impact growth.

 Oak Grove Elementary Schools: Baldwin, Hayes and Parkview were named Educational Results Partnership Honor Roll schools for their high achievement in student success.
 The program sponsored by the Campaign for Business and Educational Excellence (CBEE), is part of a national effort to identify higher-performing schools and districts that are improving student outcomes.